What is: Ayakashi

 Ayakashi and Music

 Japanese music is also not immune to the influence of ayakashi.
-Composers and musicians often incorporate supernatural themes into their works, creating pieces that evoke the mysterious and haunting atmosphere associated with these entities.
+Composers and musicians frequently incorporate supernatural themes into their works, creating pieces that evoke the mysterious and haunting atmosphere associated with these entities.
 Traditional instruments such as the shamisen and koto are often used to create music that accompanies ayakashi stories, adding an extra layer of emotion and intensity.
-Additionally, contemporary bands and artists, such as rock band Wagakki Band, combine traditional instruments with modern music to create songs that capture the essence of the Japanese supernatural, bringing ayakashi into the world of popular music.
+Furthermore, contemporary bands and artists, such as the rock band Wagakki Band, combine traditional instruments with modern music to create songs that capture the essence of the Japanese supernatural, bringing ayakashi into the world of popular music.

 Ayakashi and Fashion